Centralia Tragedy: Aftermath

 The captured Wobblies were charged with murder, and the resulting trial was held in Montesano, in nearby Grays Harbor County.
-After a trial that received national coverage, two Wobblies were acquitted, one was found not guilty by reason of insanity, two were found guilty of third-degree murder, and the other five were convicted of second-degree murder.
-Judge John Wilson refused to accept the verdict since Washington State law did not recognize a charge of third-degree murder.
+After a trial that received national coverage, two Wobblies were acquitted, one was found not guilty by reason of insanity, two were found guilty of third degree murder, and the other five were convicted of second degree murder.
+Judge John Wilson refused to accept the verdict since Washington State law did not recognize a charge of third degree murder.
 After a few more hours of deliberation, the jury changed its verdict for those two prisoners.
 Those convicted were sentenced to prison terms of 25–40 years, which the author Tom Copeland wrote "shocked both the jury and the prisoners."
 The seven convicted IWW members appealed their lengthy sentences to the Washington Supreme Court, which unanimously affirmed Wilson's judgement in April 1921.

 Within two years of the trial, seven of the twelve jurors repudiated their guilty verdict, believing they had not been allowed to hear all the evidence.

-No person was ever charged or even investigated for Everest’s murder or the Armistice Day hall raid that ushered in the Centralia Tragedy.
+No person was ever charged or even investigated for Everest's murder or the Armistice Day hall raid that ushered in the Centralia Tragedy.

 As time passed and passions cooled, a public campaign was spearheaded by Elmer Smith.
 In 1930, one prisoner [James McInerhey] died in jail, and another #9100 [Roberts (died 1976)] was released.
 In 1931, one prisoner #9414 [Barnett (died 1973)] were released.
-1932 #9409 O.C.
+In 1932 #9409 O.C.
 Bland (died 1939) was paroled.
-1933, the newly elected Democratic governor, Clarence D. Martin (1884–1955), commuted or pardoned the sentences of three of the prisoners [9412 Lamb (died 1948), Smith, Bert Bland].
+In 1933, newly elected Governor Clarence D. Martin commuted or pardoned the sentences of three of the prisoners [9412 Lamb (died 1948), Smith, Bert Bland].
 The last prisoner, Ray Becker, continued to maintain his innocence and refused to be paroled.
 In 1939, with help from liberal State Senator Mary Farquharson, his sentence was commuted to time served.
 Virtually all the released prisoners returned to their homes in Centralia, where they lived out the rest of their lives.

 "The Resurrection of Wesley Everest," mural depicting IWW figures from the Centralia Massacre.